tumaer/SciML/_sources/lecture/cc-1-linear.md

 ### Bayesian Linear Regression

-To now introduce the Bayesian approach to linear regression we have to make the assumption that we already know the variance $\sigma^{2}$, so the posterior which we actually compute at that point is
+To now introduce the Bayesian approach to linear regression we have to assume that we already know the variance $\sigma^{2}$, so the posterior which we actually compute at that point is

 $$p(\omega | \mathcal{D}, \sigma^{2})$$